OfficialRenny/BotWUnpacker/README.md

 - This modding tool can help you take apart those files and put them back together to play and test!
 - As for what to do with those files is up to you!
 Do research, look up a guide, join a community, and have fun with it!

+### 2025 Notes
+- Reimplementing the UI using AvaloniaUI for cross-platform support.
+Some other Windows-specific aspects will be affected (e.g. opening explorer.exe when opening the folder, uses xdg-open on Linux instead).
+- Only tested on Linux so far, but Windows ver. seems to work with Wine so that's a good sign
+- Console commands should still work
+- tbc

 # Features
 - <b>Wii U & Switch Support (Version 3.0.0+)</b>
 - Unpack & Build SARC files! <br />